-- When the story continues on multiple sections, separate the sections with a comma, as shown in the above example.
+- When the story continues in multiple sections, separate the sections with a comma, as shown in the above example.

-Author’s Last Name, F. M. (Year, Month Day).
+Author’s Last Name, First Initial.
+Middle Initial.
+(Year, Month Day).
 Title of newspaper story in sentence case.
 Title of Newspaper.
 URL

 Ormseth, M. (2019, June 27).
 Bookkeeper, former USC coach plead guilty in admissions scandal, promise to help investigators.
 The Los Angeles Times. https://www.latimes.com/local/lanow/la-me-college-admissions-scandal-masera-khosroshahin-plea-20190627-story.html